Way of the Warrior Kid: Production

 In April 2024, a movie adaptation of the novel Way of the Warrior Kid by Jocko Willink was in development, with McG directing and producing, and Will Staples writing the screenplay.
 Chris Pratt was cast in the lead role.
 In June, Skydance Media acquired worldwide rights to the film for $80–85 million, also joining it as a production company with distribution rights going to Apple Studios as part of their overall deal with Skydance.
 In August, Linda Cardellini and Jude Hill joined the cast.
 In September, Levi McConaughey and Ava Torres were added.
 In October, Arlan Ruff and Ellis Hobbs IV rounded out the cast.

 Filming

 Principal photography and filming began on August 19, 2024 in Los Angeles but largely happened at RSI Locations in Pomona and also some occurred in San Diego.
 Filming wrapped on October 18, 2024.

+Release

+Way of the Warrior Kid is scheduled to be released on November 20, 2026.